SerenaGiumentaro/Javascritp-Advanced-Project/README.md

 If you are very lazy, there are pre-made categories ready just for you.

 For every book you can click on it for having additional description.

 ![book's description](./readme-img/the-book-index-description.png)

 ### Responsive

-You can use this counter on several devices.
+You can use this app on several devices.

 #### Mobile device